COMMENT MAGAZINE SUBMISSIONS

 - A clear one-paragraph summary of your proposed piece, including the specific angle you intend to take

-- Brief biographical information (particularly if your professional expertise or personal experience contribute to the submission in a substantive way)
+- Brief biographical information (particularly expertise or experience relevant to your topic)

 How can I submit a pitch or manuscript to Comment?